A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Statement of the

 Given a real-valued function $f$, a \newterm{Lebesgue point\/} is a real number~$x$ s.t.\ $\mylim{\davgnotation{f}{x}{r}}{0}{r}{0^+}$.
 Reusing the Lebesgue measure (hereafter~\coqin{mu}) formalized in previous work~\cite[\sec{5.2}]{affeldt2023jar}, we formally define Lebesgue points:

-We use the notation \mintinline{ssr}{^'+} for \newterm{right filters}, i.e., the filters of neighborhoods of \coqin{x} intersected with $]\texttt{x},+\infty[$ to define the fact that \coqin{r} tends to~$0^+$.
+Note the use of right filters (\sect{\ref{sec:preliminaries}}) to define the fact that \coqin{r} tends to~$0^+$.
 The \LDT{} states that, for a real-valued, locally-integrable function $f$ (i.e., integrable on compact subsets of its domain), we have Lebesgue points a.e.:

 Being locally integrable can be defined as the following conjunction:

 In fact, this definition specializes in a locally compact space such as $\mathbb{R}$ to the conjunction of \coqin{open D} and